-Indicator Related Policy / strategic objective Target Agencies responsible Implementation mechanism Data Source Action Number of minerals and waste sites located within Groundwater Source Protection Zone 1 (SPZ1).
+No. Indicator Related Policy / strategic objective Target Agencies responsible Implementation mechanism Data Source Action 29 Number of minerals and waste sites located within Groundwater Source Protection Zone 1 (SPZ1).
 Objectives MSO6 & WSO7 Policy MW1 To ensure that minerals and waste development do not have unacceptable adverse effects on the natural environment.
-NCC Environment Agency Site specific allocations decisions as part of the in M&WLP.
+NCC Environment Agency Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
-Increase in planning permissions for unallocated minerals and waste sites within Groundwater SPZ1 with an outstanding objection from the Environment Agency is an indicator for review of policy MW1 Number of minerals and waste planning permissions granted contrary to the advice of the Environment Agency or the LLFA on flood risk grounds.
+Increase in planning permissions for unallocated minerals and waste sites within Groundwater SPZ1 with an outstanding objection from the Environment Agency is an indicator for review of policy MW1 30 Number of minerals and waste planning permissions granted contrary to the advice of the Environment Agency or the LLFA on flood risk grounds.
 Objectives WSO7, MSO6, MSO8, MSO9 Policy MW1 Policy MW3 To ensure that minerals and waste development do not have unacceptable adverse impacts on flood risk on site or an increase in flood risk elsewhere.
-NCC Environment Agency LLFA Site specific allocations decisions as part of the in M&WLP.
-Development management decisions taken on planning applications.
+NCC Environment Agency LLFA Specific site allocation decisions in the NM&WLP.
+DM decisions taken on planning applications.
 Planning consultation responses from the Environment Agency Planning consultation responses from the LLFA Determined planning applications for minerals and waste operations.
 Increase in planning permissions for unallocated minerals and waste sites granted contrary to flood risk advice from LLFA and/or Environment Agency is an indicator for review of policy MW1

 No. Indicator Related Policy / strategic objective Target Agencies responsible Implementation mechanism Data Source Action 31 Area of priority habitat to be created in approved restoration schemes for mineral workings.
 Objectives MSO8, MSO9, MSO10 Policy MP7 Policy MP8 All mineral extraction sites to have an agreed high quality progressive and expedient restoration scheme to achieve a beneficial afteruse to protect and enhance the environment.
-NCC Mineral operators Site specific allocations decisions as part of the in M&WLP.
+NCC Mineral operators Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications Site monitoring visits.
 Determined planning applications for minerals extraction.
 No increase in permitted mineral and waste sites creating priority habitats on restoration is an indicator for review of policies MP7 and MP8 32 Number of minerals and waste developments securing their energy from on-site renewable or low carbon sources Objectives MSO8, WSO6.
 Policy MW3 To address and minimise the impacts minerals and waste developments will have on climate change by reducing greenhouse gas emissions from energy generation.
 NCC Mineral operators Waste management operators Development management decisions taken on planning applications.
 Site monitoring visits.
 Determined planning applications for minerals and waste operations.
-No increase in permitted mineral and waste sites securing their energy from on- site renewable or low- carbon sources as an indicator for review of M&WLP policy MW3 33 Number of minerals and waste developments located within an AQMA.
+No increase in permitted mineral and waste sites securing their energy from onsite renewable or low-carbon sources as an indicator for review of M&WLP policy MW3 33 Number of minerals and waste developments located within an AQMA.
 Objectives WSO7, & MSO7 Policy MW1 To reduce potential adverse effects on human health and amenity from mineral and waste developments.
-NCC LPAs - Environmental Health Site specific allocations decisions as part of in the M&W LP.
-Development management decisions taken on planning applications.
+NCC LPAs - Environmental Health Specific site allocation decisions in the NM&WLP.
+Development Management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
 Increase in planning permissions for unallocated minerals and waste sites within an AQMA with outstanding objections from Environmental Health is an indicator for review of policy MW1